Powerful Mantra Om Namah Shivaya

 How to Chant Om Namah Shivaya Mantra

-The best to Om Namah Shivaya is during sunrise and sunset.
+The best time to chant Om Namah Shivaya is during sunrise and sunset.
 Even if you skip these times, don’t worry, this powerful mantra will help all Prahars (a time unit in Vedic Astrology, approximately three hours long) of the day.

 While chanting you should be aware and alert of Shiva Tatva that is within you.